 The Mending, by R.B.
 Scott

-A portentous high school reunion compels him, bit by bit, surprise by surprise,to come to terms with his heritage and birthright, and the land he abandoned for freedoms and energy of New York City and The East.
-Ben's almost accidental introspection, aided and sometimes abetted by his wife Annebury, leads him to reassess practically everything he ever believed about himself, or wondered about his father and family.
-It leads him to rediscover and reassess forgotten or ignored friends and enemies.
+A portentous high school reunion compels him, bit by bit, surprise by surprise, to come to terms with his heritage and birthright, and the land he abandoned for freedoms and energy of New York City and The East.
+Ben's almost accidental introspection, aided and sometimes abetted by his wife Annebury, compels him to reassess practically everything he ever believed about himself, or wondered about his father and family.
+It leads to the reassessment of of long forgotten or ignored friends and enemies.
 And, it drives him to adjust his perspectives of the Mormon culture, the people and events that touched and, perhaps, shaped his life in ways he did not understand or appreciate fully at the time.

 First Readers' Comments about

 “With uncommon frankness and an easy riveting style, Scott plumbs the depths of life and religion generally, particularly the inscrutable culture of Mormonism.
 His language is edgy, evocative, humorous and compassionate.
 Without preaching, the compelling story reminds that all humankind benefits when we care and pull for one another.”

 ~ Carol Lynn Pearson | Author of Goodbye, I Love You and No More Goodbyes